-• The SENCO attends regular Education Bradford and cluster meetings to update and revise developments in Special Needs Education and Inclusion.
+The SENCO and the RP Lead attends regular Bradford and network meetings to update and revise developments in Special Needs Education and Inclusion.

-• Meeting additional needs and Inclusion issues are targeted each year through the school's long-term goals and the School Improvement Plan.
+Meeting additional needs and Inclusion issues are targeted each year through the school's long-term goals and the School Improvement Plan.
 In-Service training and individual professional development is arranged matched to these targets.

-• In-house additional needs and Inclusion training is provided through staff meetings by the Inclusion Manager and SENCO.
+In-house additional needs and Inclusion training is provided through planned staff training by the Inclusion Manager, Lead Teachers and SENCO for all teaching and support staff.

-• All staff have access to professional development opportunities and are able to apply for additional needs or Inclusion training where a need is identified either at an individual pupil or whole class level.
+All staff have access to professional development opportunities and are able to apply for additional needs or Inclusion training where a need is identified either at an individual pupil or whole class level.

-• Support staff are encouraged to extend their own professional development and the school will ensure tailor-made training where this is appropriate.
+Support staff are encouraged to extend their own professional development and the school will ensure tailor-made training where this is appropriate.